-For further information, please contact Mrs Smallbone, Head of MFL Department.
+For further information, please contact Mrs Souakri, or any member of the MFL department.

 Examination Board - OCR

 The Music GCSE course will develop your composing, performing and music analysing skills and equip you with a broad range of technical skills and knowledge.
 Music is an expressive course which builds upon skills and knowledge acquired at KS3.